An 8 Step Process for Database Migration to AWS PostgreSQL

 Step 4: Data Migration

 This is where the actual migration from the source database to the target database takes place.
-There are two ways to migrate the data: as a full load of existing data or as a full load of existing data followed by continuous replication of data changes to the target.
+There are two ways to migrate the data.
+One is as a full load of existing data.
+The other is as a full load of existing data followed by continuous replication of data changes to the target.
 AWS DMS is extremely beneficial at this stage as it automates much of the database migration.

 Step 5: Testing Converted Code